TylorS/typed/apps/website/content/guides/navigation-as-an-effect-service.md

 order: 6.85
 ---

-A user filters a queue, opens issue 42, changes its tab, then presses Back.
-The expected destination is a product decision: should Back undo each filter keystroke, leave the issue entirely, or return to its previous tab?
-A URL contract describes valid inputs; it cannot decide this history policy.

 Navigation owns history and transitions through an Effect service.
-Views read its live state;
-commands request changes.
-Matcher consumes committed locations to select page work, but a command palette, editor, or analytics operation can use Navigation without depending on a renderer or Matcher.
+Use it to decide whether a change creates a Back stop, replaces the current stop, or waits for confirmation.

-Start with the [routing overview](/explore/routing-routes-matchers-and-navigation) if those jobs are not yet distinct.
+This guide has two independent tasks: run a push/replace journey, then optionally register a dirty editor's leave confirmation.
+Start with the [routing overview](/explore/routing-routes-matchers-and-navigation) if URL contracts, history, and page selection are not yet distinct.

 ## Make push and replacement deliberate